-Many soup and convenience meal products contain palm oil, palm kernel oil, or ingredients that have been chemically derived from these oils.
-Palm oil production is one of the leading causes of deforestation, which is a signi icant contributor to climate change.
+Many pet food products contain palm oil, palm kernel oil, or ingredients that have been chemically derived from these oils.
+Palm oil production is one of the leading causes of deforestation, which is a significant contributor to climate change.
 Palm oil cultivation also impacts climate, land, and water.
 Improper palm oil production and management may also lead to worker exploitation and threats to worker health and safety.
-Final product manufacturers should select suppliers that are working to improve sustainability and adopt standard guidelines from the Roundtable on Sustainable Palm Oil (RSPO) or other certi ications.
+Final product manufacturers should select suppliers that are working to improve sustainability and adopt standard guidelines from the Roundtable on Sustainable Palm Oil (RSPO) or other certifications.